 Maine residents can compete in many different contests in the Exhibition Hall.
+Farmers and gardeners need not be Certified Organic to participate, but all growers need to follow Organic principles.
 The primary contests include: vegetables, fruits, nuts, grains, and flowers of all kinds; canned foods; dried foods; honey; eggs; herbs and houseplants.
 The judging criteria for each category is outlined below.

-This year in collaboration with the Country Kitchen Demonstration tent, contests for fermented foods, baked goods and children's pies will be held outside in the Country Kitchen area.
+In collaboration with the Country Kitchen Demonstration tent, contests for fermented foods, baked goods and children's pies will be held outside in the Country Kitchen area.